-After you have a draft of your paper make an appointment with Writing Services.
+After you have a draft of your paper make an appointment with the University Writing Services.
 They can assist in the editing process and help you develop your writing skills.
-Writing Services provides virtual consultations for SPS students!
+They offer both in-person and virtual appointments.

 Still trying to wrap your head around the idea of a literature review?
 Check out these sources: